021800rr/Wallet/README.md

 - `create database account_dev`
 - `create database account_dev_test`
 - `create user rr with encrypted password 'rr';`
-- `grant all privileges on database account to rr;`

 - `grant all privileges on database account_dev to rr;`
 - `grant all privileges on database account_dev_test to rr;`
 - `alter user rr createdb;`